PLEASE READ

 The AMA reference book titled “AMA Guides to the

-Evaluation of Permanent Impairment, Fifth Edition” has not been
+Evaluation of Permanent Impairment, Sixth Edition” has not been

 indicated in your claim by your ratings physician.